 Getting away from light pollution and city lights is essential if you want a good look at the Lady in Green, especially if you’re not in northern Norway.
 The city lights will lower your night vision and you will most likely not be able to see the northern lights even though they are dancing above you.

-If you’re visiting major cities such as Oslo or Trondheim make sure that you get out of the city center and towards an area with less light pollution.
+If you’re visiting major cities such as Oslo or Trondheim make sure that you get out of the city centre and towards an area with less light pollution.

 Ideally, the location you’re at should have a clear sight towards the north, as that’s where you’re most likely to see the northern lights.

-During more active days, or in the northern Norway, the Auroras can often be see dancing right above but in the southern part of Norway, that’s much more rear.
+During more active days, or in the northern Norway, the Auroras can often be seen dancing right above but in the southern part of Norway, that’s much rarer.
 In the south, the Aurora is normally only visible on the northern horizon.

 Should I go on a guided Northern Lights tour?